PancakeSombrero/PancakeSombrero/README.md

 # PancakeSombrero
 PancakeSombrero is a simple JavaScript framework for random utilities.
-Essentially, this framework is intended to be a collection of functions that include those you wish JavaScript had to begin with!
+Essentially, this framework is intended to be a collection of functions that you wish JavaScript had to begin with!
 I am using this framework as a brain dump of code that I feel could be useful for fellow JavaScript developers.

 Name Origin:<br>
 On another note, you may be asking, where did the "PancakeSombrero" name come from?
 Well, it may sound odd, but I love Sombreros and